morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 categories: keyboards, Ergonomics, qmk
 ---

+## Motivation

-My main goal of writing this blog post is to simply provdie a helpful supplement to other build guides I followed while building my dacytl manuform.
-Some of these guides that was extremely helpful that many guides I followed glossed neccessary information over probably assuming prior knowledge.
+My main goal for this post is to simply provdie a helpful supplement to other more detailed build guides.
+Many of the build guides I followed while building my dacytl manuform skipped relevant information, information critical to the function of the keyboard.
+My guess is that these guides assumed prior knowledge.

 ## Ergonomic Dactyl Kalih Box Navy Jades Build

 **Features:**
 Hotswappable
-Key Layout: QWERTY
+Key Layout: QWERTY, maybe DVORAK
 QMK Configurable
 Kalih Box Navy Jades